 What really helps is breath in and out first and absorb the beauty around you with the best camera you have with you — your naked eyes.
 Do not get your camera out yet.

 What works great for me is visiting the same place multiple times.
 I do realize it is not always possible in landscape photography.
-But when you’re familiar with your location, not only you’ll know what kind of image works well but you also won’t be as distracted as the first-time tourist.
+But when you’re familiar with your location, not only you’ll know what kind of image works well but you also won’t be as distracted as the above mentioned first-time tourist.

 Sooner or later, you’ll create a personal connection to your location.
 You’ll start to care.
 And unless your heart is made of rusting razor blades, you’ll appreciate the beauty of a nice photography location in any weather, any time of a day, any season — no place in the world looks exactly the same twice.
 Isn’t it fascinating?